Tejaswini Khedkar

 Developer Handoff

-Critique sessions with product managers, sales team, and engineers was important at every stage for the seamless implementation of the product.
+Critique sessions with product managers, sales team, and engineers was important for the impactful implementation of the product.

 The Challenges faced